entropia/tip-toi-reveng/README.md

  4. Copy the now generated `my-book.gme` to your TipToi pen and enjoy!

-If you need to find out what OID code corresponds to what part of the book, you can generate a debug gme file using `./tttool create-debug` and load that on your pen.
+If you need to find out what OID code corresponds to what part of the book, you can generate a debug gme using the `debug.yaml` file, adjusting its `Product-Id` to your product’s id, building it with `./tttool assemble debug.yaml` and loading the resulting `debug.gme` on your pen.
 It will then read out the codes, as a sequence of english digits.

 We are also collecting template files, where the OIDs are commented; these can be found in the `./templates` directory.
 Please improve and contribute!